-- 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques, and methodologies of the disciplines one teaches. - 6.1.2.2 Sound course design and delivery in all teaching assignments-whether program or General Studies, introductory or advanced offerings-as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning. - 6.1.2.3 The ability to organize course material and to communicate this information effectively.
-The development of a comprehensive syllabus for each course taught, including expectations, grading, and attendance policies and the timely provision of copies to students. - 6.1.2.4 Demonstration of respect for students as members of the academic community through timely feedback and responses to student communications. - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter.
+- 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques, and methodologies of the disciplines one teaches. - 6.1.2.2 Sound course design and delivery in all teaching assignments-whether program non-program (e.g., interdisciplinary minors) or General Studies, introductory or advanced offerings-as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning.

-6.1.3.4 The ability to lead, promote, and/or participate in successful credit-bearing experiences in community engagement, service-learning, international education, and global engagement.
+- 6.1.2.3.
+The ability to organize course material and to communicate this information effectively.
+The development of a comprehensive syllabus for each course taught, including expectations, goals/objectives, grading, and attendance policies and the timely provision of copies to students. - 6.1.2.4 Demonstration of respect for students as members of the academic community through timely feedback and responses to student communications. - 6.1.2.5 Excellence in teaching in Sociology/Anthropology supports the Program mission, vision, and/or learning objectives. - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter. - 6.1.3.4 The ability to lead, promote, and/or participate in successful credit-bearing experiences in community engagement, service-learning, international education, and global engagement.